 You finally decided it was worth the investment to get your teeth fixed and invested in braces.
 You loved the results, but unfortunately they didn’t last.
-Your teeth may have quickly gone back to where they were before.
+Your teeth moved back to where they were before.
 Sometimes they relapse quickly, or it may take years, but many people end up with crooked teeth again.

 The good news is that our Columbia, SC cosmetic dentist can help move teeth back into place if they relapse after braces.
 And we can prevent relapse.

 Why Teeth Relapse

 Tooth relapse after braces is very common, especially in the first year after braces.
 The cause is simple: your teeth have been moved, but they haven’t become fully fixed in their new places yet.

-When braces and other orthodontic treatments move your teeth, they cause your body to remodel bone around your teeth, removing it on one side where force is pushing too hard and putting it down on the other side where there isn’t enough force.
-However, this new bone that’s laid down may not initially be as hard as your original bone, which means that your teeth have a tendency to move back to their former position.
+When braces and other orthodontic treatments move your teeth, they cause your body to remodel bone around your teeth.
+The body removes bone on one side where force is pushing too hard and putting it down on the other side where there isn’t enough force.
+However, this new bone that’s laid down may not initially be as hard as your original bone.
+This means that your teeth have a tendency to move back to their former position.

 In addition, the periodontal ligament, the soft tissue that actually holds your tooth in place, hasn’t initially adapted to your new tooth position.
-Instead, it’s just become stretched like a rubber band, tending to pull the tooth back.
+Instead, it just stretched like a rubber band, tending to pull the tooth back.
 Over time, the stretching of the periodontal ligament stimulates the growth of bone around the tooth by increasing the production of osteoblasts, cells that make bone.
 Holding your teeth in position for a little while longer gives your body time to build up that bone and solidify your teeth in their new positions.